semantic-flow/sflo-dendron-notes/sflow.concepts.versioning.md

 id: m24m2p2s7iom3rwzvp28kvy
 title: Versioning
 desc: ''
-updated: 1750601461043
+updated: 1750918256407
 created: 1730373700120
 ---

+## issues

+- when there's only been one version of a dataset, do you create the v-series system elements?

 ## monotonic version numbers

 - they're easy
 - you don't have to worry about what semantic versioning means in the context of data

 ## example versioned dataset